 Choosing a program may seem overwhelming.
 To get started, ask yourself a couple questions.
 Is there a specific region that interests you?
 Are dates a factor?
 Are there any specific components you are looking for (internship opportunities, language requirements, certain courses)?
 Feel free to visit International Programs (3164 Grainger Hall) to discuss your options, or attend the "Deciding where to study abroad" info session in the fall or spring semester.

-While most of our students study abroad during the spring semester, you will have to decide which time is best for you.
+It is up to the student to decide which time is best for their study abroad experience.
 We offer programs during the fall, spring, and summer.
 Consider how the term and specific program dates could impact on-campus recruiting and internship plans when making your decision about when to study abroad.

 Non-business students are eligible to apply to our programs if they meet the minimum requirements (3.0 cumulative GPA, 54 credits earned before the term abroad, and 9 credits of business and/or economics).
 It should be noted that many of our partners expect our students to take half of their courses in a business field while abroad.

 Applications are typically due March 1 in the academic year prior to the academic year of your intended program.
 Some programs may have earlier deadlines that will be indicated on the program specific page.
 If space for spring semester opens, the application process will re-open in the fall.

 International Programs will select the students to nominate to our partners schools.
 If you have been selected, you will still need to apply to the host institution according to their procedures.
 We will assist you with this process.